MRzzm/HDTF/README.md

 # HDTF
-the dataset and code for "Flow-guided One-shot Talking Face Generation with a High-resolution Audio-visual Dataset"
+the dataset and inference code for "Flow-guided One-shot Talking Face Generation with a High-resolution Audio-visual Dataset"